tidex114/Pomfret-Eremin/README.md

 _Week 3:_
 - **Strated working on message filtering system** Filters done and working:
-  -Profanity filter.
-Detects profanity using ML profanity_check library.
+  - _Profanity filter._ Detects profanity using ML profanity_check library.
 Not accurate with caveats and other forms of offensive language, but still better than just a list of bad words.
   Filters in progress:
-  -   Link filter.
-No links are allowed in public chats on the server
+  -   _Link filter._ No links are allowed in public chats on the server
-  -   Image scanner.
-Have not started working on it yet, but probably will use some sort of existing AI to check safety of the picture sent.
+  -   _Image scanner._ Have not started working on it yet, but probably will use some sort of existing AI to check safety of the picture sent.

 - **Created Guide Lines list**
   - Decorated and sent the Guide Lines message to the #rules channel.
 The result can be seen there.